nicm42/100-days-of-code-v2/log.md

 **Day 57: 29th August 2020**
 Went back to the UI Design Bootcamp and did two-thirds of the animation module.
 I struggled with this, partly because I twice thought I was deleting something in the CSS and it actually took me a back a page, thus losing what I'd done.
 And also because I struggled with the design and what it was supposed to look like, because I didn't think it looked that good at any point.

+**Day 58: 31st August 2020**
+Finished the animation module of the UI Design Bootcamp.
+Although the Greensock lesson was hard to work out what was going on because there was nothing to see.
+I started the final project, but so far it's just been watching the HTML set up.